mtlynch/mtlynch.io/_posts/2017-12-06-outsourcing-mvp.md

 A few months ago, I had a brilliant idea for a website.
 Then, I had an even *brillianter* idea: build the website, but outsource all the work.

+Every great website starts with an MVP: the minimum viable product.
+It demonstrates the idea in its simplest form to test whether anyone is interested.
+When Twitter launched their MVP, you could only tweet pictures of Russet potatoes.
+Slack's MVP famously only allowed you to chat in pig latin.
+Healthcare.gov's MVP was healthcare.gov.
+Google's only allowed you to search for the URL of AskJeeves.
+People forget that when Netflix first launched, there was no streaming.
+Reed Hoffman personally visited people's living rooms and reenacted the films they ordered.

 To keep costs in check, I'd only build the minimum viable product (MVP), which is the most basic version of a website.
 It's a low-cost test to see if anyone is actually interested in what you created.

 The plan was simple: